svcheng/CSC612M-Integrating-Project/README.md

-# Accelerating Heun’s Method for the Lorenz System Using AVX2 SIMD on x86-64 CPUs
+# Parallelizing Heun’s Method for the Lorenz System Using AVX2 SIMD on x86-64 CPUs

 ## 1. Project Overview